Inspection of buildings – guidelines for building complaint reports

 The report shall contain sufficient information to enable a similarly suitably qualified inspector, who was not involved in the inspection, to check the report and independently verify the conclusions reached by the original inspector.

-The report also needs to provide the respondent to the complaint with clear details regarding the fault/defect, so that a detailed response can be prepared when requested by the Building Commission.
+The report also needs to provide the respondent to the complaint with clear details regarding the fault/defect, so that a detailed response can be prepared when requested by Building and Energy.

 - Each complaint item is to be given a separate number.
 Even when a complaint item relates to the same building element they are to be listed as separate items (eg bedroom 2 window lock does not work and the flyscreen is missing – these faults are to be listed and detailed as two separate complaint items).